 - Struggle to take appropriate measures to safeguard ourselves against cyber attacks

 - And convince ourselves we’ll never be victims of cyber attack, despite the fact cyber crime happens every day

 The three quirks combined go a long way to explaining why we’re comfortable running unnecessary risks and how WannaCry escalated so quickly.

-How to change our people’s behaviour
+How to change our people’s behavior

 Once companies know what’s stopping their people from following best practice, they can react accordingly.

-Through changing the behaviour of the people that make up workforces of varying sizes, CybSafe helps transform people from posing a risk (or being a vulnerability) to being an asset in the fight against cyber crime.
+Through changing the behavior of the people that make up workforces of varying sizes, CybSafe helps transform people from posing a risk (or being a vulnerability) to being an asset in the fight against cyber crime.

 When we and our colleagues are switched on to the risks of cyber crime, a cyber criminal’s fortunes are immediately reversed.